Universal portfolios in continuous time: an approach in pathwise It\^o calculus: Introduction

 \section{Introduction}

 In mainstream finance, the price evolution of a risky asset is usually modeled as a stochastic process defined on some probability space.
-It is hence subject to model uncertainty.
+It is therefore subject to model uncertainty.
 In some situations, however, it is possible to construct continuous-time strategies on a path-by-path basis and without making any probabilistic assumptions on the asset price evolution.
 For instance, such a model-free approach is possible for constant-proportion portfolio insurance (CPPI), which the second author investigated while discussing the paper \cite{ZagstKraus} with Rudi Zagst at TU M\"unchen.
 The results of this investigation were eventually published in \cite{SchiedCPPI}.
 The present paper is a continuation of the strictly pathwise approach taken in \cite{SchiedCPPI} and some later follow-up work such as \cite{SchiedSpeiserVoloshchenko,SchiedVoloshchenkoArbitrage}.
-The pathwise, model-free approach to continuous-time finance rests itself on the seminal work of F\"ollmer \cite{FoellmerIto,FoellmerECM} and its application to option pricing by Bick and Willinger \cite{BickWillinger} and Lyons \cite{Lyons95}.
+The pathwise, model-free approach to continuous-time finance rests on the seminal work of F\"ollmer \cite{FoellmerIto,FoellmerECM} and its application to option pricing by Bick and Willinger \cite{BickWillinger} and Lyons \cite{Lyons95}.
 Recent work on model-free finance includes, for instance, Bartl et al.~\cite{BartlKupperProemel}, Chiu and Cont \cite{ChiuCont}, Karatzas and Kim \cite{KaratzasKim}, and Allan, Cuchiero, Liu, and Pr\"omel \cite{AllanCuchieroLiuProemel}.

 In Section~\ref{portfolio strategies section}, we carry out a systematic comparison between two possible descriptions of continuous-time trading strategies in F\"ollmer's pathwise It\^o calculus.
 On the one hand, there are self-financing trading strategies that describe the number of shares of each asset that are held at time $t$.
-On the other hand, there are portfolio strategies that describe which percentages of the available capital is currently invested into the various assets.
+On the other hand, there are portfolio strategies that describe what percentage of the available capital is currently invested in each asset.
 Proposition~\ref{portfolio prop}, our first result, states that both descriptions are basically equivalent under a no-short-sales constraint.
 Examples~\ref{const port ex} and~\ref{CPPI ex} discuss constant rebalanced portfolio strategies and CPPI, respectively.